lcindy/lcindy/README.md

 I also love buidling affordable data solutions using open source resources.
 I was a speaker at Open Up Summit and talked about Open Source Resources for US Stock Trading.

-I am one of the 2022 Taipei Women in Tech Honorees.
+I am one of the <a href="https://medium.com/@taipeiwit/2022-taipei-women-in-tech-honorees-3fe84241e71b">2022 Taipei Women in Tech Honorees.</a>

 <!--
 **lcindy/lcindy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.